spacetelescope/slitlessutils/docs/sources.rst

 	Schematic representation of the source/spectra hierarchy with the primary inputs (segmentation map and direct image) shown.
 A ``SourceCollection`` (purple box) is the primary way to instantiate a ``Source`` (blue circles), which contain any number of ``DispersedRegion``\s (orange hexagons) that each contain one ``SED`` (red cylinder).
 A :term:`compound source` is highlighted in gray.

-The primary inputs are a :term:`direct image<direct imaging>` and :term:`segmentation map`, and :numref:`segmapexample` shows an example of these data, however there are several keyword-arguments that control aspects of the source instantiation.
+Again, the inputs are a :term:`direct image<direct imaging>` and :term:`segmentation map`, and :numref:`segmapexample` shows an example of these data, however there are several keyword-arguments that control aspects of the source instantiation.

 .. _sourcekwargs:
 .. list-table:: Keyword Arguments
-   :widths: 25 25 50
    :header-rows: 1
    :stub-columns: 0
    :width: 600